Inklingo

 muerte

-Use 'muerte' metaphorically to describe the ruin, destruction, or demise of something.
+Use 'muerte' metaphorically to describe the ruin, destruction, or demise of something, like an industry or a concept.

 A broken, dusty video cassette tape lying abandoned next to a crumbling building entrance, symbolizing the ruin or end of a business.